trinodb/trino/docs/src/main/sphinx/udf/sql/begin.md

-After the `BEGIN` keyword, you can add variable declarations using [](/udf/sql/declare) statements, followed by one or more statements that define the main body of the routine, separated by `;`.
+After the `BEGIN` keyword, you can add variable declarations using [](/udf/sql/declare) statements, followed by one or more statements that define the main body of the SQL UDF, separated by `;`.
 The following statements can be
 used:

 * [](/udf/sql/case)